imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/ios.md

 ## **How to preprocess your files before uploading**

 The ImageKit iOS SDK provides a way to preprocess files before uploading them to the media library.

-The `UploadPreprocessor` protocol is used to define a set of transformations that need to be applied to the file before uploading.
+The `ImageKitUploader` can perform the preprocessing of the image/video to modify them before uploading by passing an instance of `UploadPreprocessor`.
 For complete API reference for the upload preprocessor, check out the [docs](https://github.com/imagekit-developer/imagekit-ios?tab=readme-ov-file#upload-preprocessing)

+These preprocessors can be useful for certain use cases, e.g:

+- Modifying the media size and/or quality to optimize the use of ImageKit storage.
+- Apply certain media transformations from within the app, like when using an image editing feature.

 The SDK features two built-in preprocessors:

-- `ImageUploadPreprocessor`: This preprocessor is used to apply transformations to images before uploading them to the media library.
+- [`ImageUploadPreprocessor`](https://github.com/imagekit-developer/imagekit-ios/blob/master/README.md#image-preprocessing): This preprocessor is used to apply transformations to images before uploading them to the media library.
+The transformations that can be applied are:
+    - Limiting width & height
+    - Rotation
+    - Crop
+    - Format selection

 ```swift
 let preprocessor = ImageUploadPreprocessor.Builder()